-In 2001 I had a patient from the local university come to see me and asked me about lingual orthodontics.
-I had to be honest and said I knew very little about it but would explore the matter.
+In 2001 I had a patient from the local university come to see me and ask me about lingual orthodontics.
+I had to be honest and say I knew very little about it but would explore the matter.
 I was puzzled at the time because very little was said about lingual orthodontics during my specialist training.

 It led me to a journey that shaped my career.